|

 and that they are in compliance with the terms of how the image was

 used.
-Of course, all of this is predicted on the assumption that a
+Of course, all of this is predicated on the assumption that a

 release was actually required in the first place.
-If it wasn't, then
+In most cases, that's

 If a release is required, then let's follow this thread of questions: